rfong/sustenance/bread/ny_sourdough_bagels.md

 Bring a wide pot or deep saucepan of water, plus 1 Tbsp baking soda, to a rolling boil.
 Leave heat on high to ensure rapid boil.
 In the meantime, get out your bagel toppings.

 Carefully lower bagels 3-4 at a time into the boiling pot with a spatula or slotted spoon.
-Let them boil 20-60 seconds on each side, depending how tough and dense you like your bagels.
+Let them boil 60 seconds on each side.

 Move bagels to baking sheet.
 You can optionally brush them with a beaten egg for extra browning.
 Sprinkle bagels with toppings now, as this is when they are the stickiest.